alexandersumer/sliding-limiter/README.md

 `$ git clone git@github.com:alexanderj2357/sliding-limiter.git`

 Navigate to the application root directory.
-If running the application for the first time, the required dependancies can be installed using the command:
+If running the application for the first time, the required dependencies can be installed using the command:

 `$ bundle install`